foureyes/csci-ua.0479-spring2021-001/syllabus.markdown

 <div class="panel-body" markdown="block">

-* 8 quizzes (maybe 1 or 2 more)
-* approximately one quiz per week
+To review and preview material, we'll have 8 - 12 total (almost weekly) of some combination of:

+1. online quizzes taken from home
 	* late submissions not accepted, with the following exceptions
 		* illness, with documentation
 		* religious observance
 		* technical issues (NYU Classes down, quiz or assignment not appearing, etc.), with documentation
 	* this policy may be revised to accommodate special circumstances
 	* quizzes will contain randomized questions
+2. in class quizzes
+	* to be taken during class time with appropriate substitute for those with timezone conflicts
+	* quizzes will contain randomized questions
+3. in class workshops
+	* hands-on group work to be done during class time with appropriate substitute for those with timezone conflicts
+	* make require minor prep work prior to class

 * the material in the quizzes come from readings
 * quizzes may be due before the corresponding lecture for the readings have taken place
 </div>